hyperglyph/hyperglyph/spec/glyph_spec.rst

 	- oh god cursors D:
 	- oh god url construction ?

+if the collection has a 'url' attribute, the client MUST use this url for resolving relative links in any contained links, forms and other extensions.

+collections SHOULD behave like a normal collection in the host language, where possible.

 reserved extensions
 -------------------

-extensions with the names: collection, integer, unicode, bytearray, float, datetime, timedelta, nil, true, false, list, set, dict, dict, ordered_dict, node, extension, blob are reserved.
+extensions with the names: collection, integer, unicode, bytearray, float, datetime, timedelta, nil, true, false, list, set, dict, dict, ordered_dict, node, extension, blob, bool are reserved.

 http mapping